 Feel free to participate in just those coffee courses which interest you.
 The courses are designed to give you ideas on how to apply new strategies for your own teaching.
 Check out growing list of coffee courses here.

 Please suggest additional topics that interest you as well.
 Just leave a comment on this post with your ideas.

 How do I sign up?

 All you need to do is subscribe to the blog!
-Enter your email in the box on the right-hand side of the screen, where it says Subscribe for Updates.
+Enter your email in the Subscribe for Updates box (scroll down to the red banner).
 Each day during the running of the course, you will receive an email with the prompt for the short activity for that day.
-(It should take about 10 minutes).
+(It should take about 15 minutes).
 It might involve watching a short video and leaving a comment or idea on the blog.

 Who is running it?